ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 - Source-of-truth fragmentation versus

-(account_id, workspace_id, bc, purpose, scan_id?)does not fit gateway virtual-key hierarchies without key-explosion or post-hoc reconciliation lag. - Purpose-level degradation is not provider failover.
-“Scoring fails 5× → upgrade remaining scoring calls to reasoning for this scan” is evaluation-consistency policy tied to scan state.
-Gateways implement provider-level failover; they do not trip on structured-output validation failures or carry scan-scoped routing state.
+(org_id, domain_id, bc, purpose)tuple (naming aligned per ADR-086) does not fit gateway virtual-key hierarchies without key-explosion or post-hoc reconciliation lag. - Purpose-level degradation is not provider failover.
+“Scoring fails 5× → upgrade remaining scoring calls to reasoning for this evaluation run” is evaluation-consistency policy tied to run state.
+Gateways implement provider-level failover; they do not trip on structured-output validation failures or carry run-scoped routing state.

 - Critical-path failure domain.
 An HTTP gateway is a new outage surface.
 In-process means LLM availability == provider API availability.